Warren County, New Jersey

 Warren County was incorporated by an act of the New Jersey Legislature on November 20, 1824, from portions of Sussex County.
 At its establishment, the county consisted of the townships of Greenwich, Independence, Knowlton, Mansfield, Oxford, and the now defunct Pahaquarry.

-The county is part of the North Jersey region.
+Warren County is named for Joseph Warren, a patriot during the American Revolution and Founding Father of the United States who was killed in action by British troops at the Battle of Bunker Hill, in Charlestown, Massachusetts on June 17, 1775.